 Tomorrow we release the NHL logo we ranked No. 1.
 But you can probably figure out which one it’s going to be.

-(All logos below from Chris Creamer’s website.)
+All logos from Chris Creamer’s website.

-HISTORY OF THE SABRES LOGO
+HISTORY OF THE COYOTES LOGO

 The Coyotes didn’t start in the desert, as the Coyotes, or even in the NHL.
 This team has its roots in Winnipeg and the WHA.

 The Winnipeg Jets were one of the founding franchises in the WHA, a rival upstart to the NHL, and would become a powerhouse in that league.
 The first big splash the team ever made was signing Bobby Hull away from the NHL’s Chicago Blackhawks, making him the first player to earn a $1 million contract.